|

 In many cases if the home was close to the church and the cemetery,

-and the cemetery.
-If these two places were far, someone would have
+cemetery.
+If these two places were far, someone would have a stake truck

-a stake truck and load all the men there.
-Then only the honor guard
+and load all the men there.
+Then only the honor guard type rituals were

-funeral rituals were that the men would also post two honor guards at the
+rituals were that the men would also post two honor guards at the entrance

 This was a very impressive ceremony; the men were somber faced, in respectful behavior, and took their break only when relieved.
 For men the guard ritual lased all night until the end of the funeral the next day.
 For women, the ritual of the honor guard usually ended at midnight.
 You must remember that the wake service at the homes was a customary practice before Hispanics were able to have services at the Funeral Homes.